BiTinerary/PocketServerPi/README.md

 `git clone https://github.com/rm-hull/luma.examples`<br>
 `python ./luma.examples/examples/sys_info.py --display ssd1306 --interface i2c --i2c-port 0`<br>
 <br>
-However, expect error codes because RM-Hull's repo is aimed at Raspi devices, which includes different libraries by default, than Armbian.
+However, expect error codes because RM-Hull's repo is aimed at Raspian devices, which includes different libraries by default than Armbian.
 That being said, let me save you some yak shaving by showing you <a href='https://gist.github.com/BiTinerary/60a20e7bc5a76320d7e6e3230b79c392'>this gist</a> which briefly details the necessary commands to get the SSD1306 up and running.<br>
 <br>
 Full documentation, installation and example code are available here: <a href='https://luma-oled.readthedocs.io'>https://luma-oled.readthedocs.io</a><br> Note that for the NanoPi NeoAir, you should <b>change</b> `port=1` to `port=0`, as stated in docs.
 <a href='https://github.com/rm-hull'>RM-Hull</a> also provides test scripts for animations, games, system info and more.
 Those scripts can be downloaded from a repository over <a href='https://github.com/rm-hull/luma.examples'>here</a>.
-You run them like: `sudo python sys_info.py --display ssd1306 --interface i2c --i2c-port 0`<br>
+You run them like: `sudo python sys_info.py --display ssd1306 --interface i2c --i2c-port 0`<br> Note that example scripts, **must be run from within** the `/luma.examples` folder. <br>

 ### Auto Swap WiFi AP and Client
 This is a ported tutorial from when I was using FriendlyArm's kernel.
 So at the moment I haven't had the opportunity to flush out APMode swapping, that proved to work seemlessly in the previous version.
 For now FergusL over on the Armbian forums was kind enough to make some bash scripts to do that.<br>